dougbtv/dougbtv.github.io/_posts/2017-06-22-cni-tutorial.markdown

 You can get away without golang if you just go up to the point where we create a dummy plugin.
 If you want to go further, you'll need golang, and preferably Ansible to go ahead with running and inspecting Ratchet CNI.

 On whatever box you use as I use my master, you're going to need to install golang, e.g. on CentOS `yum install -y golang`, and you'll need Docker (unless you're cool enough to have another container runtime, in which case I salute you and you can go ahead with adapting towards that).

+Also -- you might want to think about installing an even later version of Golang from [go-repo.io](http://go-repo.io/).

 Lastly, you might see some mix here between a prompt as an unprivileged user, and root.
 The best case scenario is that you [setup a regular user to use Docker](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)... or you can just use root.